top of page

 Its primary responsibility is conserving and managing Kenya’s wildlife resources in collaboration with stakeholders.
 This includes managing national parks and reserves, enforcing wildlife laws, and promoting tourism as a key contributor to Kenya's economy.

-KWS Mission: To sustainably conserve and manage Kenya’s wildlife and its habitats.
+KWS Mission is to sustainably conserve and manage Kenya’s wildlife and its habitats.

 KWS Premium Park Fees